arkivverket/mottak/s3-delete/README.md

 This container is used to delete an object in the objectstore.

-Invoked by Argo whenever Argo decides something needs to die.
-When invoked by Argo it means the workflow has failed and the transferred archive must be manually controlled before it is re-submitted to the application.
-This container will remove the received tar-file from the tusd-storage container.
+When invoked by Argo it means the workflow has failed and the transferred archive must be re-submitted to the application.
+This container will remove the received tar-file(overføringspakke) from the tusd-storage container.

 ### Environment variables needed
 The values given here are examples or hints.